trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D30 - January 5, 2018
+Worked through some more of the React section of the Free Code Camp beta and also poked around the official React blog and tutorial.

 ### R1D29 - January 3, 2018
 I decided to finish the React from the Ground Up course before moving on to a project, or at least try to finish it concurrently, so I worked through the next Redux video.